 January 23, 2012 – Featured on Mother Jones

 January 29, 2012 – Featured on Daily Kos

 March 24, 2012 – Featured on Obama for America Official tumblr

 October 5, 2013 – Featured on Huff Post Good News

 (And more shares on Facebook, Imgur, Tumblr, etc. than I can ever hope to count!)

 And since this single picture has made so many conspiracy nuts insane, see a FAQ behind the cut.

 Who’s the girl in the photo?
 Me, Miss M. Turner I am the originator of this photo.
 I made it, took it, posted it on my blog, twitter and facebook page.
 Since then, it’s gone viral and all over the web.

 You’re lying/Obamacare isn’t in effect yet!/I thought the Reform didn’t take effect until 2014?
 In 2014, regular insurance companies won’t be able to drop you or turn you away or disqualify you if you get sick.
 (Pre-existing conditions are already eliminated for children; adults have to wait a few more years.)
-UNTIL THEN, PCIP is the gap coverage between now and then.
+UNTIL THEN, PCIP was created as bridge coverage.
 It gives people access to medical insurance when they normally wouldn’t be able to get it.
-For details: http://pciplan.com/ IT IS EFFECT RIGHT NOW IN ALL 50 STATES.
+For details: http://pciplan.com/ PCIP went into effect July 2010.

 Were you paid for this picture?
 Seriously? *snort* I can’t believe people actually think that.
 No, no one paid me anything.
 I’m not affiliated with any campaign or group.